Eterna Inocencia

 Eterna Inocencia (Everlasting Innocence) is an Argentine rock band with politically motivated lyrics and opinions.
 Their origin dates to 1995, in the city of Quilmes, Buenos Aires Province.
+They come from the hardcore punk movement “Buenos Aires Hardcore” of the mid-1990s, from which many other important bands and musicians have flourished.
+They are considered to be the most influential and important band in South America in their genre, with a career spanning 30+ years and extensive non-stop live performances, touring and recording.

+Conserving the trademark “do it yourself” work ethos, they are an independent group throughout the decades in their native Argentina.

-They come from the hardcore punk trend of the mid-1990s.
-They form part of their own independent label, called Discos Del Sembrador.
+Their recorded material has been almost entirely released by their own independent label, called Discos Del Sembrador.